aurumz-rgb/Critiplot-Package/README.md

 * Choose your **plot theme** for a publication-ready figure.
 * Download plots in **PNG, PDF, SVG, or EPS formats** directly.

-> The app provides **example CSV/XLSX templates** for each tool to guide formatting.
+> The web provides **example CSV/XLSX templates** for each tool to guide formatting.

 ---